-Making your life more affordable
+Making things more affordable for your family

 The BC Liberals have made life more expensive for hard-working British Columbians while giving billions in tax cuts to the richest British Columbians.
 They increased Hydro rates, ICBC premiums and ferry fares.
 They tripled tuition and doubled MSP fees.
 As our cities grew, they put steep tolls on key commuter bridges and ignored transit users.
 They did nothing while the price of housing and rent went through the roof.